Self-Evolving Multi-Agent Systems via Textual Backpropagation: Conclusion

 \section{Conclusion}

 Our experimental results establish that $\mathcal{ANN}$ achieves high accuracy and adaptability across tasks ranging from code generation to creative writing, surpassing traditional static configurations.
 Through a dynamic formation of agent teams and a two-phase optimization pipeline, the framework delivers robust performance rooted in neural network design principles.
 These findings underscore the potential of $\mathcal{ANN}$ as an efficient solution for orchestrating complex multi-agent workflows.
 Detailed ablation studies highlight the significance of each component.
-Ultimately, this integrated agentic paradigm paves the way for fully automated and \emph{self-evolving} multi-agent systems, effectively combining symbolic coordination with connectionist optimization.
+Ultimately, this integrated agentic paradigm enables self-evolving multi-agent systems through coordinated optimization.